US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 Ranges are extremely important because many Excel operations use them, including:

-Instead of referring to cells one at a time, Excel lets you reference an entire range.
+Instead of having to refer to each cell one by one, Excel lets you reference an entire range.

 Single-Column Ranges